Gary (rapper): 2002–2017: Leessang

-2010-2017: Running Man
+2010–2017: Running Man

 In 2010, Gary joined Running Man, an urban variety show, as a co-host, along with 6 other original cast members, including Yoo Jae-suk, Haha, Ji Suk-jin, Kim Jong-kook, Lee Kwang-soo and Song Joong-ki while the only female member, Song Ji-hyo, joined the cast a few episodes afterward.
 The popularity of Running Man helped Gary and the rest of the cast gain international recognition.

-In October 2016, the producers of Running Man announced the departure of Gary, who wanted to focus on his music career after being a regular member for nearly 7 years.
+In October 2016, the producers of Running Man announced the departure of Gary, who wanted to focus on his music career after being a regular member for a little over six years.
 His last filming with the main cast was for episode 324.
 However, he made a brief return in the following episode 325 as a guest.

 In January 2017, Gary appeared for Member's Week on episode 336.

 2014–present: Solo career

 In January 2014, he released a mini album, Mr.Gae.
 Three major TV broadcast stations, MBC, KBS, and SBS, all deemed the album unfitting for broadcast, stating reasons such as explicit lyrics and being too sexually provocative.
-Despite the ban, Gary's title track “Shower Later” clenched the number 1 spot on 8 real-time music charts.
+Despite the ban, Gary's title track "Shower Later" clenched the number 1 spot on 8 real-time music charts.

 Gary later commented on the ban saying that he felt confined by his image and wanted to break the mold.

 In May 2014, Gary and Jung-in released their first collaboration "Your Scent."
 The lyrics was penned by Gary while Jung-In and Duble Sidekick produced the music.
 Despite not having any live promotions, Gary and Jung-In took the win on June 7 Music Core.
 In a testament to its popularity, the Gaon Chart ranked the single #6 on the year end national digital single ranking.
 The two later released their second collaboration "Bicycle" in September 2014.

 In September 2015, Gary released his second solo album, 2002.
 The title track of the album is "Get Some Air" featuring Mi-woo of Leessang Company.
 Several other tracks in this album also featured Koonta, Deepflow, Skull, Jay Park, DJ Pumkin, Park Myung-ho Double K, Don Mills, Jung-in, John Park and Young-jun of Brown Eyed Souls.

 In January 2016, Gary released a single, "Lonely Night" featuring Gaeko of Dynamic Duo.
 A music video was released on the same day, featuring actress and fellow castmate of Running Man, Song Ji-hyo.
 Gary was nominated as a no.1 candidate on SBS Inkigayo on January 10, 2016, and subsequently won the award.

 On January 6, 2020, KBS announced that Gary would be joining the cast of The Return of Superman after a three-year broadcasting hiatus.
 Gary and his family appeared on the show until their departure in December.

 In March 2020, Million Market revealed that they had signed a non-exclusive contract with Gary through his agency Double 8.
 Contract negotiations were concluded when Gary joined as a cast member of The Return of Superman.